 The response was amazing.
 Someone sent a picture of an American doll with a hearing aid, another shared an image of Disney’s Tinker Bell with a cochlear implant – crafted by hand.
 People felt empowered by the mission.

 Even today, the pictures keep coming.
 Atkinson’s been floored by the viral response.

 At the end of the day, “Toy Like Me” is a story of radical inclusion.

 As a parent of a child with a disability, it can be extraordinarily alienating.
 You want so deeply for your child to feel a part of society at large.

 Moreover, being able to marry something as iconic as a Barbie or American Girl or Disney figure to the emotional journey of navigating disability can give families a way to truly feel part of something larger.

 And toy manufacturers?
 Well, they’re taking notice.

 UK Toy Producers and Disability Representation

 Atkinson and her team have reached out to Lego, Mattel, and Playmobile – sending tweets, tags, and invites.
-Unfortunately, they’re still waiting to hear back.
+Recently, it appears some have taken notice.